Josiah4191/java-uno-game/README.md

 6. Run the main class to start the application.

 ## Possible Improvements
-I coded the majority of this project myself, and if I were to revisit it, several areas could be improved:
+If I were to revisit this project, several areas could be improved:

 - **Refactoring for SOLID principles:** While I aimed to follow SOLID, there are clear violations.
 Some packages and classes would benefit from restructuring, and certain code should be extracted into interfaces to better support dependency inversion.